 Termination or Revocation of an ACDP

-(1) Expiration.
+(1) Permits remain in effect unless terminated under section (4) or revoked under section (6).

+(2) A source may not be operated after a permit is revoked.

-(a) A source may not be operated after the expiration date of a permit, unless any of the following occur prior to the expiration date of the permit:
+(3) A source may not be operated after a permit is terminated unless the permit is subsequently renewed or a different type of permit is issued for the source.

-(A) A timely and complete application for renewal or for an Oregon Title V Operating Permit has been submitted; or

-(B) another type of permit (ACDP or Oregon Title V Operating Permit) has been issued authorizing operation of the source.

-(b) For a source operating under an ACDP or Oregon Title V Operating Permit, a requirement established in an earlier ACDP remains in effect notwithstanding expiration of the ACDP, unless the provision expires by its terms or unless the provision is modified or terminated according to the procedures used to establish the requirement initially.

-(2) Automatic Termination.
-A permit is automatically terminated upon:
+(4) A permit is terminated when:

-(a) Issuance of a renewal or new ACDP for the same activity or operation;

-(b) Written request of the permittee, if the Department determines that a permit is no longer required;

-(c) Failure to submit a timely application for permit renewal.
-Termination is effective on the permit expiration date; or
+(a) The permit is renewed (DEQ will consider the renewed permit to be a new permit and the prior permit to be terminated) or a different type of permit is issued for the source;

+(b) The owner or operator does not submit an application for renewal of the existing permit or a different type of applicable permit within the following time periods:

+(A) 24 months after the expiration date of the current permit for Basic ACDPs;

+(B) 12 months after the expiration date of the current permit for Simple ACDPs; or

+(C) 6 months after the expiration date of the current permit for Standard ACDPs.

-(d) Failure to pay annual fees within 90 days of invoice by the Department, unless prior arrangements for payment have been approved in writing by the Department.
+(c) Failure to pay annual fees within 90 days of invoice by DEQ, unless prior arrangements for payment have been approved in writing by DEQ;

+(d) Failure to commence construction within the second extension period under a permit issued under OAR 340-224-0010 through 340-224-0070; or

-(3) Reinstatement of Terminated Permit: A permit automatically terminated under 340-216-0082(2)(b)-(2)(d) may only be reinstated by the permittee by applying for a new permit, including the applicable new source permit application fees as set forth in this Division.
+(e) The owner or operator requests termination of the permit.
+(5) Reinstatement of Terminated Permit: A permit terminated under under section (4)may only be reinstated if the source submits an application for a new permit, including payment of the applicable new source permit application fees as set forth in this division.

-(4) Revocation:
+(6) Revocation:

-(a) If the Department determines that a permittee is in noncompliance with the terms of the permit, submitted false information in the application or other required documentation, or is in violation of any applicable rule or statute, the Department may revoke the permit.
-Notice of the intent to revoke the permit will be provided to the permittee in accordance with OAR 340-011-0525.
-The notice will include the reasons why the permit will be revoked, and include an opportunity for hearing prior to the revocation.
-A written request for hearing must be received within 60 days from service of the notice, and must state the grounds of the request.
-The hearing will be conducted as a contested case hearing in accordance with ORS 183.413 through 183.470 and OAR 340 division 011.
-The permit will continue in effect until the 60 days expires, or until a final order is issued if an appeal is filed, whichever is later.
+(a) If DEQ determines that a permittee is in noncompliance with the terms of the permit, submitted false information in the application or other required documentation, or is in violation of any applicable rule or statute, DEQ may revoke the permit.
+DEQ will provide notice of the intent to revoke the permit to the permittee under OAR 340-011-0525.
+The notice will include the reasons why the permit will be revoked, and include an opportunity for the permittee to request a contested case hearing prior to the revocation.
+A permittee’s written request for hearing must be received by DEQ within 60 days from service of the notice on the permittee, and must state the grounds of the request.
+The hearing will be conducted as a contested case hearing under ORS 183.413 through 183.470 and OAR 340 division 011.
+The permit will continue in effect until the 60th days after service of the notice on the permittee, if the permittee does not timely request a hearing, or until a final order is issued if the permittee timely requests a hearing.